-For the preparation of landslide hazard map, a detailed knowledge of the processes which influence the landslide activities in an area is required (Dutta and Sarma, 2013).
-There are several geo-environmental factors which are known to induce landslide (Bijukchhen et al., 2009).
-Selection and preparation of these factors as thematic data layers are highly crucial for landslide hazard mapping (Sarkar and Kanungo, 2004).
+Detailed knowledge of geo-environmental factors which are inducing landslide activities in an area is required for preparing landslide hazard map (Dutta and Sarma, 2013; Bijukchhen et al., 2009).
+Selection and preparation of these factors as thematic data layers are highly crucial for landslide hazard zonation mapping (Sarkar and Kanungo, 2004).
 Integration of multi-sources of information is a major goal to attain more reasonable results in the assessment of many environmental issues (Archana and Kausik, 2013).
 The present study utilised five thematic layers for Landslide Hazard Zonation which were prepared from satellite data and field work.
 The different layers are as follows-

-Land use / Land cover

-Land use / land cover pattern is one of the most important parameters governing slope stability as it controls the rate of weathering and erosion (Anbalagan et al., 2008).
+Land use / Land cover: Land use / land cover pattern is one of the most important parameters governing slope stability as it controls the rate of weathering and erosion (Anbalagan et al., 2008).
 The study area was divided into four classes, viz., Dense Vegetation, Light Vegetation, Scrubland and Built-up areas.
 Built-up areas were more prone to landslide than all the other classes (Pandey et al., 2008) while Dense vegetation vegetation were considered less prone to the occurrence of landslides (Mohammad Onargh et al., 2012).
 The different land use / land cover classes in the study area are shown in Figure 2.